smart-on-fhir/cumulus-etl/docs/chart-review.md

 Label Studio artifact.

-Each clinical note will have a little header describing what type of note it is ("Admission MD"), as well as its real & anonymized DocumentReference identifiers, to make it easier to reference back to your EHR or Athena data.
+Each clinical note will have a little header describing what type of note it is ("Admission MD"), as well as its real & anonymized resource identifiers, to make it easier to reference back to your EHR or Athena data.

 ## Bulk Export Options

-You can point upload mode at either a folder with DocumentReference NDJSON files or your EHR server (in which case it will do a bulk export from the target Group).
+You can point upload mode at either a folder with DiagnosticReport and/or DocumentReference NDJSON files or your EHR server (in which case it will do a bulk export from the target Group).

 Upload mode takes all the same [bulk export options](bulk-exports.md) that the normal ETL mode supports.

-Note that even if you provide a folder of DocumentReference NDJSON resources, you will still likely need to pass `--fhir-url` and FHIR authentication options, so that upload mode can download the referenced clinical notes _inside_ the DocumentReference, which usually hold an external URL rather than inline note data.
+Note that even if you provide a folder of NDJSON resources, you will still likely need to pass `--fhir-url` and FHIR authentication options, so that upload mode can download the referenced clinical notes _inside_ the resources, which usually hold an external URL rather than inline note data.

 ## Document Selection Options